The Allen Thomas Group Independent Insurance Agency

 While closing shop for the day, you accidentally leave a box on the floor, causing one of your customers to trip and fall over.

-With a BOP policy in place, you will be protected against any lawsuit filed by the customer for injury sustained during their visit to your store.
+BOP insurance helps cover you from any potential lawsuits filed by the small business customer for injury sustained during their visit to your store.

-A BOP policy usually costs less than purchasing separate insurance policies as they are bundled together as a package deal.
+A BOP policy usually costs less than purchasing separate business insurance policy as they are bundled together as a package deal.

-By buying a BOP policy from one of our trusted insurance carriers instead of separate policies for general liability and property insurance separately, you could save money while being adequately insured against different risks your business faces.
+By buying a BOP policy from one of our trusted insurance carriers instead of separate policies for general liability and property insurance separately, you could save money while being adequately insured against different risks in running a small business.

 Table Of Contents